NERSC/timemory-tutorials/tutorial-day-1/python-api-and-tools/README.md

 Here you'll find

-`example.py`, a sample script we'll use for our exercises.
+[example.py](example.py), a sample script we'll use for our exercises.

-`overview.md`, the document that will outline some of the Python capabilities in timemory.
+[overview.md](overview.md), the document that will outline some of the Python capabilities in timemory.

-The `solutions` directory which contains the answers to exercises we discuss in `overview.md`.
+The [solutions](solutions) directory which contains the answers to exercises we discuss in [overview.md](overview.md).
 Don't look until you've tried!

 ## We'll show/run these examples on NERSC Cori